 How to Freelance?

 Freelancing is simply working on your own.
 You take your own directions while starting an honest day’s work.
-If skills are practice well, you have a greater chance of becoming successful than staying employed.
+If skills are practiced well, you have a greater chance of becoming successful than staying employed.
 This then is the topic of this section – making you ready to become a freelancer and the qualities you need to build your own skills.

 Why freelancing is beneficial, if not unfavorable?